auggie246/orca-quote-generator/docs/prd.md

 ### 5. Epic List

 1.  **Epic 1: Foundational Slice & Technical Spike**
-    * **Goal:** Establish the core project foundation, a containerized monolith service, and implement a minimal end-to-end "tracer bullet" workflow that can take a hardcoded 3D model, slice it, apply the externally configurable pricing formula, and log the result.
+    * **Goal:** Establish the core project foundation, a containerized monolith service, and implement a minimal end-to-end "tracer bullet" workflow that can take a hardcoded 3D model, slice it, **apply the externally configurable pricing formula**, and log the result.
 2.  **Epic 2: User Interface & Request Submission**
     * **Goal:** Develop the full user-facing, **server-rendered HTML interface using Jinja2**, allowing users to upload their own files and submit quote requests.
 3.  **Epic 3: Full Admin Workflow & Final Quoting**